 Plan wisely, starting now, and you’ll enjoy your next holiday season more than you can possibly imagine.
 When you find yourself pulling out your wallet for a mug of hot apple cider or a carriage ride (or whatever floats your Christmas boat), you’ll truly enjoy the occasion—and that’s the stuff great memories are made of.

 Are you ready to make this Christmas the best one, yet?
 Great!
 Go add a ‘Christmas/Santa/North Pole’ category to your budget, and start putting dollars there every payday.
-And start now—Christmas, 2018, is merely 328 days away!
+And start now—Christmas will be here before you know it!

-If you’d like a little guidance about how to get started, drop into our free, 20-minute, online workshop, Reach Your Savings Goals.
+If you’d like a little guidance about how to get started, drop into our free online workshops.
 Our teachers will be glad to answer all of your questions.